 2 Requirement 11.5.2a of ECSS-Q-ST-70-12 includes teardrop reinforcement and identification of the review item for the PCB definition dossier.
 The requirement is specified for HDI technology.
 Therefore a PCB without microvias falls within the HDI technology in case it uses reduced annular ring.

-3 Table 10-6 and Table 10-27Table 10-26 specify that cracks and wicking cannot be more than the minimum annular ring.
-Therefore wicking is limited to 25 µm in case such small annular ring is used.
+3 Table 10-6 and Table 10-27 specify that cracks and wicking cannot be more than the minimum annular ring.

 4 This requirement is valid for rigid and flex laminate.
 Larger movement of flex layers causes higher tolerances for annular ring.
 Therefore the requirement of 50 µm is reduced to 25 µm.
 However, this margin cannot be used to justify a design with a smaller pad diameter.
 The pad diameter is designed as if the annular ring was 50 µm, in conformance with the requirement 7.5.2h from ECSS-Q-ST-70-12.